Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession

-Once an equilibrium is established between $T_e$ and $T_p$ (Actually, in the inset of Fig. 2, there is a small amplitude overshooting of the phonon temperature, which is solely resulted from the fact that only the heat dissipation due to electron heat conduction is considered in Eq. (\ref{mllg})), their common value is still higher than the ambient temperature, $T \approx T_e \approx T_p > T_{am}$.
-This results in $B_A \propto m m_z (T)$, which is smaller than its corresponding value at ambient temperature, assuming the polar angle of $\textbf{m}$ (hence $m_z$) is not increased in the whole process (Fig. 2, $\Delta B_D$ curve).
+Once an equilibrium is established between $T_e$ and $T_p$ (Actually, in the inset to Fig. \ref{hk}, there is a small amplitude overshooting of the phonon temperature, which is solely resulted from the fact that only the heat dissipation due to electron heat conduction is considered in Eq. (\ref{mllg})), their common value is still higher than the ambient temperature, $T \approx T_e \approx T_p > T_{am}$.
+This results in $B_A \propto m m_z (T)$, which is smaller than its corresponding value at ambient temperature, assuming the polar angle of $\textbf{m}$ (hence $m_z$) is not increased in the whole process (Fig. \ref{hk}, $\Delta B_D$ curve, and Figs. \ref{pma} and \ref{dm}).
 The resulted change of anisotropy is thus negative.
-The above analysis qualitatively explains the change of sign for $\Delta B_K$, and hence the initial phase of the magnetization precession.
-Without the sign change in $\Delta B_K$, the magnetization precession will follow the $\Delta B_D$ curve.
-In addition, more insight into the magnetization precession observed can be gained: the driving force behind the magnetization precession is the dynamic evolution of the anisotropy field, which is directly derived from the equilibration process of the electron and phonon subsystems initiated by irradiation of ultrashort laser pulses.
-This completes the whole picture of laser induced magnetization precession in ferromagnetic metal films.
+The above analysis qualitatively explains the change of sign for $\Delta B_K$, and hence the phase of the magnetization precession.
+Without the sign change in $\Delta B_K$, the magnetization precession will follow the $\Delta B_D$ curve, as plotted in Fig. \ref{pma}.
+Therefore, the time evolution of $\Delta B _A$ demonstrates unambiguously that the phonon temperature dependence of the interface anisotropy gives rise to the sign change in $\Delta B _K$, which is otherwise puzzling as the demagnetization field overwhelms the anisotropy field in equilibrium.
+The resolution of the puzzle is intricate but natural, as we know the interface anisotropy is there, although made hidden by the dominating demagnetization field in equilibrium.
+Dynamically, due to the phonon temperature dependence of the interface anisotropy, $\Delta B _A$ is greater than $\Delta B _D$ in magnitude.
+Another benefit of fathoming so deep into the connection between the ultrafast demagnetization and the following magnetization precession is that the achieved agreement between experiment and theory affords a holistic picture for laser-induced magnetization precession in ferromagnetic metal films: the driving force behind the magnetization precession is the dynamic evolution of the anisotropy field, which is directly derived from the equilibration process of the electron and phonon subsystems initiated by irradiation of ultrashort laser pulses.